akshpatel3110/Face-Mask-Detector/README.md

 This system can therefore be used in real-time applications which require face-mask detection for safety purposes due to the outbreak of Covid-19.
 This project can be integrated with embedded systems for application in airports, railway stations, offices, schools, and public places to ensure that public safety guidelines are followed.

 📁 Dataset
-The dataset used can be downloaded here - Click to Download

-This dataset consists of 10,359 images belonging to two classes:
+Dataset consists of 10,359 images belonging to two classes:

 with_mask: 6359 images
 without_mask: 4000 images